Constraining braneworlds with entanglement entropy: Constraining the DGP term

 With that list in hand, we delete any points which seem pathological, such as those with large (and thus potentially numerically unstable) areas.
 Guided by both the positivity of horizon entropy $\mathcal{S}_{\text{h}} > 0$ and possible cases \eqref{cwi1}--\eqref{cwi2} diagnosing whether or not we have a violation of CWI, we sort the points $(\lambda_1,\lambda_2)$ in this list into three subsets:

 \eqref{goodset} consists of points that cannot be ruled out by the entropic swampland conditions considered in this paper, but we emphasize that these points may still appear in the pathological region with at least one negative effective Newton constant $\{\lambda_1 < -1\} \cup \{\lambda_2 < -1\}$.
-Meanwhile, the regions \eqref{posentropybad} and \eqref{cwibad} are unphysical.
+Meanwhile, the regions \eqref{posentropybad} and \eqref{cwibad} are unphysical on the fixed-$(\theta_1,\theta_2)$ plane.
 Specifically, the points in \eqref{posentropybad} must be contained within the analytically excluded region $\mathcal{B}(\theta_1,\theta_2)$ defined in \eqref{excludedregionsNeg}.
-Points in \eqref{cwibad} would not be in the analytically excluded region since they furnish positive horizon entropy, but they would still violate CWI.\footnote{\textit{A priori} this set may also include more strongly pathological points for which $\mathcal{S}_{\text{ext}} < 0$.
+Points in \eqref{cwibad} are not in the analytically excluded region since they furnish positive horizon entropy, but they still violate CWI.\footnote{\textit{A priori} this set may also include more strongly pathological points for which $\mathcal{S}_{\text{ext}} < 0$.
 Not only would such points violate CWI, but they would also have a negative entropy as determined by the RT prescription.}

+Note that a pair of DGP couplings in satisfying \eqref{posentropybad} or \eqref{cwibad} for some combination of brane angles need not always be in the swampland.
+In fact, a pair $(\lambda_1,\lambda_2)$ is only generically be in the swampland (based on our criteria) if it is in the union of \eqref{posentropybad} with \eqref{cwibad} and taken over \textit{all} $(\theta_1,\theta_2)$.
+The excluded points presented below (Figure \ref{figs:cwiViolations}) should be interpreted with a specific combination of brane angles in mind.

 The primary fact that want to demonstrate is that this last set of points overlaps with the part of the $(\lambda_1,\lambda_2)$ parameter space that is not already excluded by either the positivity of horizon entropy or the positivity of the brane's effective Newton constant, i.e. that \eqref{cwibad} includes points for which [recalling \eqref{excludedregionsNeg}--\eqref{boundingline}]